lorey/mlscraper/README.rst

 Getting started
 ---------------

-Install the library locally via `pip install -e .`.
+Install the library via :code:`pip install mlscraper`.
 You can then import it via `mlscraper` and use it as shown in the examples.

 -----------